 Don’t forget about pork tenderloin!
 A versatile, healthy cut of pork, it’s good enough for company and quick-cooking enough for a weeknight.
-Air Fryer Pork Tenderloin is an ideal way to make the most of it.
+With a flavorful marinade that makes the pork incredibly juicy, this Air Fryer Pork Tenderloin is the perfect way to enjoy it.

 Unlike tough, fatty cuts of meat that need time to break down (like Slow Cooker Pulled Pork) lean cuts like pork tenderloin benefit from either:

 - Fast, high cook temperatures, like the ones you’ll see in Baked Pork Tenderloin and Grilled Pork Tenderloin.

 - Or, you need a method that adds juiciness to the pork another way like Instant Pot Pork Tenderloin and Stuffed Pork Tenderloin.